 When [Timbrality] is set to Split and the lower zone is set to Mono, the playback of a polyphonic sequence is affected: only the lowest note in the sequence is played.
-The sequencer still transmits polyphonic data via MIDI, though.
+However, the sequencer still transmits polyphonic data via MIDI.